alapsraval/D3-challenge/README.md

 ## Step 1

-Create a scatter plot between two of the data variables that represents each state with circle elements.
+A scatter plot between two of the data variables that represents each state with circle elements.
 * `app.js` file is used to pull in the data from `data.csv` by using the `d3.csv` function.
-* Include state abbreviations in the circles.
+* State abbreviations are included in the circles.
-* Create and situate axes and labels to the left and bottom of the chart.
+* Axes and labels are displayed to the left and bottom of the chart.

 - - -